sajjanjyothi/encryptor/README.md

 #### Code generation
-For code generation go package https://github.com/deepmap/oapi-codegen has been used ,Any change api can initiate code generation by using below command
+For code generation go package https://github.com/deepmap/oapi-codegen has been used ,Any change in api can initiate code generation by using below command

 ```
 make generate